Differential entropy per particle as a probe of van Hove singularities and flat bands: Differential entropy as probe of vHs type in tight-binding models

 In the upper plot in Fig.\ref{fig:graphene-lattice}(c) we plot the density of states for the tight-binding model \eqref{eq:h-graphene-NNN}.
 The delta-functions in the density of states integrals \eqref{eq:DOS-definition} were regularized by introducing finite energy level width in the form of Lorentzian shape with parameter $\Gamma$:

-The "width" $\Gamma$ is taken to be much smaller that characteristic energy scale defined by hopping parameter $t$ and smaller that $T$ to avoid important features from being hidden.
-In experimental systems such level broadening can occur due to the presence of disorder, boundaries and defects.
-For the calculations we took either $\Gamma=0.005 t_1$ or $\Gamma=0.01 t_1$ to check that results do not strongly depend on choice.
+The ``width" $\Gamma$ is taken to be much smaller that characteristic energy scale defined by hopping parameter $t$ and smaller that $T$ to avoid important features from being hidden.
+Such level broadening can occur due to the presence of disorder, boundaries, defects and electron-electron, electron-phonon interactions in real systems.
+The experiments suggest that $\Gamma$ can be of the order of 10 meV \cite{Andrei2012,Xie2019Nature}.
+Recently the more detailed theoretical discussion of the role of disorder on DoS smearing was given in Ref.\cite{Chandrasekaran2022} using Born approximations.
+Here for the numerical calculations we took either $\Gamma=0.005 t_1$ or $\Gamma=0.01 t_1$ to check that results do not strongly depend on choice as long as $\Gamma<T$ (room temperature is around $T\sim 20 meV$ in energy units).
 The integrals are evaluated numerically using equally-spaced grid with small enough discretization steps in $k_x$, $k_y$ and $\epsilon$.
 To evaluate DoS, we calculate the spectrum in each point $(k_{x},k_y)$ of discretization inside first BZ and perform summation over bands using smeared delta-functions \eqref{eq:delta-regularize}.
 The energy integrals for the differential entropy (see Eq.\eqref{eq:entropy-definition-integral}) are bounded on both sides with cut-off parameter that is larger than the total band width of tight-binding model.
 This ensures that the contribution of all bands are included into final result.